KasperHesse/chisel-cache/docs/notes.md

 go into when a way-separated cache is being used.
 When the cache is direct-mapped, the replacement is simple, as only one memory block is used.

+I/O ports into replacement
+- mem.valid: when mem.valid=true, we combinatorially assert signals into controller/cache
+- proc.addr: Use proc.addr to determine indices -> which to replace

+When memory.valid goes high, start processing read data

+I/O ports between replacement and cache
+- we: Vec: Which blocks should have data read into them
+- valid: Bool: When high, writes data into blocks
+- select: Vec: Selects which memory block should be written into

+I/O ports between replacement and controller
+- index: Used to index into LRU array
+- finish: Indicates that a full block of cache has been loaded

 # Structure
 - ache holds memory block that is the cache itself.
 - The controller contains an FSM used to control the cache and replacement module, as well as dirty/valid bits